-• For additional depreciation attributable to rehabilitation expenditures, see section 1250(b)(4).

-• If substantial improvements have been made, see section 1250(f).
+- For additional depreciation attributable to rehabilitation expenditures, see section 1250(b)(4). - If substantial improvements have been made, see section 1250(f).

-Line 26a.
+Line 26a

 Enter the additional depreciation for the period after 1975.
 Additional depreciation is the excess of actual depreciation over depreciation figured using the straight line method.
-For this purpose, do not reduce the basis under section 50(c)(1) (or the corresponding provision of prior law) in figuring straight line depreciation.
+For this purpose, do not reduce the basis under section 50(c)(1) (or the corresponding provision of prior law) to figure straight line depreciation.

+Line 26b

-Line 26b.
-Use 100% as the percentage for this line, except for low-income rental housing described in clause (i), (ii), (iii), or (iv) of section 1250(a)(1)(B).
-For this type of low-income rental housing, see section 1250(a)(1)(B) for the percentage to use.
+Generally, use 100% as the percentage for this line.
+However, for low-income rental housing described in clause (i), (ii), (iii), or (iv) of section 1250(a)(1)(B), see that section for the percentage to use.

-Line 26d.
+Line 26d

 Enter the additional depreciation after 1969 and before 1976.
 If straight line depreciation exceeds the actual depreciation for the period after 1975, reduce line 26d by the excess.
 Do not enter less than zero on line 26d.

-Line 26f.
+Line 26f

 The amount the corporation treats as ordinary income under section 291 is 20% of the excess, if any, of the amount that would be treated as ordinary income if such property were section 1245 property, over the amount treated as ordinary income under section 1250.
 If the corporation used the straight line method of depreciation, the ordinary income under section 291 is 20% of the amount figured under section 1245.

-Line 27.
-Partnerships (other than electing large partnerships) should skip this section.
-Partners should enter on the applicable lines of Part III amounts subject to section 1252 according to instructions from the partnership.
+Partnerships (other than electing large partnerships) skip this section.
+Partners must enter on the applicable lines of Part III amounts subject to section 1252 according to instructions from the partnership.